Download | Fact Sheet | Description | Features | Team | Contact + Community | Videos | TaleChaser | Q+A | Reviews

 “If it were anyone else,” the old man said, leaning back, “I would probably say at least two million.
 Money is, however, not something I really have a lot of trouble obtaining.
 This is a one-of-a-kind program you’re getting from me, and giving away art for something as trivial as money feels… I don’t know, crass, somehow.”
 (Vanquisher -TheHivemind)

-This game was inspired by other passion projects such as Katawa Shoujo and Doki Doki Literature Club; since those games are free, so is this one!
+We were inspired by other passion projects such as Katawa Shoujo and Doki Doki Literature Club; since those games are free, so is this one!

 I don’t like catgirls.